 Interests can be direct, indirect or personal.

-Councillors must discuss and vote on all matters unless they’ve declared a conflict of interest.
+Councillors are expected to discuss and vote on all matters unless they've declared a conflict of interest.

 Register of interests

 Details of all registrable interests need to be given to the chief executive officer (CEO).
 This must occur within 30 days of the election or within seven days of making the oath of office of a councillor, whichever date is later.

 Each year after being elected, councillors must update and resubmit their registrable interests between 30 June and 9 August, and 31 December and 9 February.

 If registrable interests aren't submitted, councillors will be penalised 60 penalty units, which is about $9,100.

 Conflict of interest

 A conflict of interest occurs when a councillor has a direct, indirect or personal interest that's in conflict with his or her duty as a councillor.
 A conflict will prevent that councillor debating and voting on the matter.

 Councillors are responsible for determining if they have a conflict of interest.
 The CEO, governance officer, MAV and Local Government Victoria can offer advice as to whether there is a conflict.

 There are some exceptions to conflicts of interest, refer to section 79C of the Local Government Act.